pvulakh/warbler/lecture_notes.md

 - make sure git is up to date (run git status)
 - look at your stack before the push rejected message

-Userful commands for debugging after initial push:
+Useful commands for debugging after initial push:
-- `heroku logs -t` shows your heroku logs, server errors etc
+- `heroku logs -t` shows your heroku logs - include server errors etc
-- `heroku run rails console` - lets you interact w prod database
+- `heroku run be rails console` - lets you interact w prod database
+- you can run any rails command by appending `heroku run` in front of it

 ## Top Ten FullStack Bugs